bbheb/bbheb.github.io/Garrett_BiblicalHebrew/Hebrew keyboard/README.md

 2. Then click the following link.

-- [Install the SIL Hebrew Keyboard](https://github.com/martinmts/BiblicalHebrew/blob/main/Garrett_BiblicalHebrew/Hebrew%20keyboard/sil_hebrew.kmp) (Latest release date: 02/01/2021, 11:26 AM ET)
+- [Install the SIL Hebrew Keyboard](https://github.com/martinmts/BiblicalHebrew/blob/main/Garrett_BiblicalHebrew/Hebrew%20keyboard/sil_hebrew.kmp) (Latest release date: 02/01/2021, 12:29 PM ET)
 - Note: I have difficulty in installing the keyboard on an iPad.
 The only working way is to install it via [Telegram messenger](https://telegram.org/).:
   1. Send the link of this page to my [Telegram messenger](https://telegram.org/).
   2. In Telegram, click the link to view the page in Telegram.